jorgeteixe/binance-alerts-telegram-bot/README.md

     pair:       valid pair from Binance Exchange
     interval:   minutes between messages [min: 1  max: 1440 (day)]
     enterPrice: base price to show actual position

+/atrade <pair> <value>                      >> Change alerting value
+    pair:       the pair to change the value
+    value:      1 to activate, 0 to deactivate

 /unwtrade <pair>                            >> Removes from watchtrades-list
     pair:       pair on your watchtrades-list